 The platinum and rhodium accelerate the chemical reduction of pollutants as the exhaust gas flows through the unit.

 A blocked or destroyed catalytic converter will definitely reduce the power output and negatively influence fuel consumption.

 If a catalytic converter is installed, it is essential that unleaded fuel be used, as lead destroys the catalytic properties of the noble metals.

-The point is, leaded fuel and catalytic converters cannot work together.
+The point is that leaded fuel and catalytic converters cannot work together.

 SAC is producing a Product Information Brochure on leaded and unleaded fuel.
 It should be available soon.
-Contact the local expert at SAC about catalytic converters and price options .
+Contact one of our local expert at SAC about catalytic converters and price options.